akbcit/job-application-manager/README.md

 # Job Application Tracker V1.0

 ## Overview
-Job Application Tracker V1.0 is a tool designed to streamline the process of tracking job applications, summarizing job descriptions, and managing resumes.
+Job Application Tracker V1.0 is a locally hosted tool designed to streamline the process of tracking job applications, summarizing job descriptions, and managing resumes.
 It leverages Natural Language Processing (NLP) to extract technical skills from job descriptions and provides the flexibility to modify resumes in HTML format and download them as PDF files.

 Video demo is added here - [Job Application Manager](https://vimeo.com/945574687)